awsdocs/aws-systems-manager-user-guide/doc_source/automation-transformers.md

    1. Choose **Any instance**\.

 1. For **Select event bus**, choose the event bus that you want to associate with this rule\.
-If you want this rule to trigger on matching events that come from your own AWS account, select ** AWS default event bus**\.
+If you want this rule to initiate on matching events that come from your own AWS account, select ** AWS default event bus**\.
 When an AWS service in your account emits an event, it always goes to your account’s default event bus\.

 1. For **Target**, choose **SSM Automation**\.